paschatz/PREMON_Palm-Allometry/README.md

 To cite this repository:

-- Chatzopoulos, P., & Muscarella, R. (2023). paschatz/PREMON_Palm-Allometry: Height-diameter allometry for a dominant palm to improve understanding of carbon and forest dynamics in forests of Puerto Rico (Version v1.1.0) [Computer software]. https://doi.org/10.5281/zenodo.10395626
+- Chatzopoulos, P., & Muscarella, R. (2023). paschatz/PREMON_Palm-Allometry: Height-diameter allometry for a dominant palm to improve understanding of carbon and forest dynamics in forests of Puerto Rico (v2.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.10417497

 To cite our data: